 Contact: studio@jordancorinecruz.com

-Jordan Corine Cruz is a Puerto Rican visual artist who creates installations and sculptures using red votive wax.
-Her time-based, ephemeral objects melt and transform during site-specific public performances, symbolizing survival as an ongoing political expression of endurance.
+Jordan Corine Cruz is a Puerto Rican visual artist whose practice investigates diasporic identity, memory, and cultural endurance through sculpture and installation.
+Working primarily with red votive wax, she creates time-based, ephemeral objects that melt and transform during site-specific public performances.
+These acts of material transformation reflect survival as a political expression and a form of intergenerational resilience within Latine communities.

-Cruz currently holds the position of Technical Director for the Department of Photography & Imaging at NYU Tisch School of the Arts, where she also serves as the lead instructor for the Future Imagemakers high school program.
+Cruz currently holds the position of Technical Director in the Department of Photography & Imaging at NYU Tisch School of the Arts, where she also serves as the Program Director and lead instructor for the Future Imagemakers Workshop, a free high school outreach program that supports youth voices through photography.
 She lives and works in the Bronx, New York.